Thursday, 30 August 2018

 Josephine was a devoted mother, and her children adored her.
 But she was flighty and extravagant.
 She and her husband achieved a certain friendly relationship in their last few years, but she was imprisoned and only escaped the guillotine by luck.
 After her release from prison, she had her two children to support.
 She became the mistress and hostess for Paul Barras, who was one of the Directorate, which was the ruling council of France.

 While in Egypt, Napoleon discovered that his wife was having an affair back in Paris with Hippolyte Charles... a Hussar captain.
 At the time, her feelings for Napoleon had been lukewarm; she had married him for security... while he was passionately in love.
-When rumours of the affair, which had been going on for some time, reached him, Napoleon was enraged and crazy with jealousy.
+When rumours of the affair reached him, Napoleon was enraged and crazy with jealousy.
 He determined to find a mistress himself, and swore that he would divorce his wife once he returned to Paris.
 He started an affair with Pauline Foures, a young Frenchwoman who had accompanied her husband to Egypt, and who was bored and flattered by his attentions.
 Eugene was unhappy about the affair - and protested to his stepfather about having to escort Madame Foures in her drives around town...
 Napoleon excused him from this duty but he still intended to get a divorce….Eugene was torn between loyalty to his mother, whom he loved dearly, and to his step father.

 Sunday, 29 July 2018